Zooz/predator/docs/devguide/docs/myfirsttest.md

     </tr>
     <tr>
       <td>Run immediately</td>
-      <td>If checked, the test will execute immediately when the job is saved.</td>
+      <td>Determines if the test will be executed immediately when the job is saved.</td>
     </tr>
     <tr>
       <td>New Email</td>